Video Search: Quick Tools for Making Your Videos & Video Libraries Searchable and SEO-Friendly

 What Is Video Search?

 There are two things to look at when it comes to video search: finding the video you’re looking for and finding the part within a video that you’re looking for.
+The experience is meant to be both efficient and exhaustive.

 Most videos aren’t searchable.

-Adding a transcript will vastly improve your video SEO by adding keyword density and diversity for search engines to crawl, helping your video rank for a broader and more appropriate range of search terms (and helping Googlers quickly find the most pertinent video).
+Adding a transcript will vastly improve your video SEO by adding keyword density and diversity for search engines to crawl, helping your video rank for a broader and more appropriate range of search terms (and helping Googlers quickly find the most relevant video).

 Using an Interactive Transcript to Search Within a Video